mhuda040/Udacity---Explore-Weather-Trends/README.md

 In addition, and for purposes of this project, all temperatures are recorded in Celsius (ºC).

 Details of the project are included in the files uploaded to this directory.
-All Python code is included in the PDF.
+All Python and SQL code, as well as CSV data files, are included in the PDF report.